datcuandrei/Minimal-Notepad/README.md

 # Features :
 - Very easy to understand and use interface
-- Ability to save,read and write rtf and txt
+- Ability to save,read and write txt,rtf,html,iml and xml files
 - Ability to apply fonts to text
 - Format text as Plain, Bold, Italic or Bold & Italic
 - Usual keyboard combinations (example : undo, copy, paste) work without issues